Concealed door closers for mental health facilities

 Powermatic controlled, concealed door closers have become the preferred choice of clinicians, health estate managers and designers when looking at the construction and improvement of health facilities, especially those providing psychiatric care.

-Available in standard and free swing versions, the door closers are designed, engineered and manufactured to the highest standards of performance and quality, and meet all relevant fire and accessibility regulations.
+The door closers are designed, engineered and manufactured to the highest standards of performance and quality, and meet all relevant fire and accessibility regulations.

 However, what makes the door closers particularly attractive for use in mental health facilities is the fact that they are installed neatly between the door and frame, meaning that they are totally concealed when the door is closed.